Syffe/docs/docs/source/examples.rst

             method: merge

-As soon as the pull request has been approved by 2 contributors and gets the label ``ready-to-be-merged``, the pull request will be merged by Mergify.
+As soon as the pull request has been approved by 2 contributors and gets the label ``ready-to-merge``, the pull request will be merged by Mergify.

 On the other hand, some developers wants an option to disable the automatic merge feature with a label.
 This can be useful to indicate that a pull request